BrightID/BrightID/README.md

 ## Components
 ### Interaction Client
-The Brightside interaction client runs on mobile devices and records face-to-face interactions.
+The Brightside interaction client runs on mobile devices and registers face-to-face interactions.
 These interactions form the basis for establishing someone's uniqueness.

 Individuals use the interaction client to grant third-party applications the right to verify their uniqueness.